jones406/Homework-12-EmployeeTracker/README.md

 ## Contributing
- Contributers: Worked with classmates Mary Lou Hoover and tutor Jaired Jawed.
- Suggestions can be provided at the email link below.
+ Contributers: Worked alongside classmates and tutor, Jaired Jawed Suggestions can be provided at the email link below.

 ## Sources